andria-hibe/HOTOSM-Slackbot-Router/README.md

 2. Name your app and choose the desired Slack Workspace you want to use your app in.
 3. Under **Features**, choose **Slash Commands** and click **Create New Command**.
 4. Fill out the details.
 Under the *Request URL* field, paste the `ServiceEndpoint` URL you copied earlier.
 Save your changes.
-5. Make sure the app is installed in your workspace (under Basic Information, **Add features and functionality* and *Install your app to your workspace** should have a checkmark.
+5. Make sure the app is installed in your workspace (under Basic Information, **Add features and functionality* and *Install your app to your workspace** should have a checkmark).
-6. Head to your chosen Slack workspace and try out your new command.
+6. Head to your chosen Slack workspace and try out any of the implemented Slack Commands.

 ## Demo
-You can join a workspace that already has a Slack App with the Slack Commands installed using [this link](https://join.slack.com/t/andriasworkspace/shared_invite/zt-cyo248fa-bnUfvNRp6oZCOelOa1Vpkw).
+You can also instead join a workspace that already has a Slack App with the Slack Commands installed using [this link](https://join.slack.com/t/andriasworkspace/shared_invite/zt-cyo248fa-bnUfvNRp6oZCOelOa1Vpkw).

 ---